 The first floor has a row of galleries with different venerations, while the second floor has rooms named after important saints.

-Below is one of the main side aisles that hold the various columbaria for the dead.
+Below is one of the main side rooms or aisles that hold the various niches for families or individuals.

 The chapel is absolutely beautiful, even with the missing altarpiece which can be seen in situ at Built St. Louis.
 The stain glass is stunning, and surrounded by the eerie silence, sublime.